Random Products of Standard Maps: Positivity of the center exponents

 \subsection{Good and bad vector fields}

-We will now check that for each $i$ the cone $\Delta^{+}_i$ defines a cone in $C^i_{\wtf}\subset H^i_{\wtf}$ such that if $(\ga,X)$ is an adapted field with $X\in C^i_{\wtf}$ then the right hand side term in the previous inequality is positive, thus showing (thanks to Proposition \ref{ergog}) the existence of $\sum_{i=1}^k dim_A(\Delta^{+}_i)$ positive Lyapunov exponents.
+We will now check that for each $i$ the cone $\Delta_{i,\wtf}\subset E_{i,\wtf}^c$ induced by $\Delta_i$ has the property that if $(\ga,X)$ is an adapted field with $X\in \Delta_{i,\wtf}$ then the right hand side term in the previous inequality is positive, thus showing (thanks to Proposition \ref{ergog}) the existence of $e$ positive Lyapunov exponents.
 Only now the more specific aspects of the dynamics $S_r$ (the existence of the cones) enters in consideration.